-The more I work with our business units to understand data – what we need to run the business, what we can see about our value chain, what we can gather about our trading relationships – the more I see a multi-layered ecosystem of skills and experience required to truly get all the pieces right.
-Think of it as the “Data Value Chain”; what links do you go through to derive / deliver value from data?
+Over the years, I have worked with many teams to understand their data – what we need to run the business, what we can see about our value chain, what we can gather about our trading relationships.
+A pattern has emerged – the Data Value Chain – describing the multi-layered ecosystem of skills and experience required to get all the pieces right.

-- Insight – That spark of imagination required when looking at a challenge or opportunity, figuring out what metrics or measurements might lead to real value, and determining how we might get at the data
+- Insight – That spark of imagination required when looking at a challenge or opportunity, figuring out what metrics or measurements might lead to real value, and determining how we might get at the data.

-- Architect – Designing the infrastructure (databases, storage, communication, and access) to handle the flexibility, scale, and sustainability required – especially for new sources
+- Architect – Designing the infrastructure (databases, storage, communication, and access) to handle the flexibility, scale, and sustainability required – especially for new sources.

-- Generate – The technical expertise (hardware and software) to pull data from existing collections, or read data from devices that have never been metered before
+- Generate – The technical expertise (hardware and software) to pull data from existing collections, or read data from devices that have never been metered before.

-- Store – Managing the “physicality” of the data – especially when Big Data is talking about terabytes, and not just unstructured data
+- Store – Managing the “physicality” of the data – especially when Big Data is talking about terabytes and not just unstructured data.

-- Process – Understanding, implementing, and improving the supporting processes that gather the data and keep it clean & complete – especially the master data and metadata that becomes the connecting tissue
+- Process – Understanding, implementing, and improving the supporting processes that gather the data and keep it clean & complete – especially the master data and metadata that becomes the connecting tissue.

 # 31 March, 2014